markpp/robot/README.md

 http://moveit.ros.org/install/

 ## Issues ##
-There is problems with 3D hardware acceleration in the guest OS, because of the gfx driver.
-This means that 3D visualization results in errors like this "libGL error: failed to load driver: vboxvideo"
+There is problems with 3D hardware acceleration in the guest OS.
+This means that any 3D visualization results in errors like this "libGL error: failed to load driver: vboxvideo"

+This should not happen if the system is updated:
+- $ sudo apt-get upgrade

 Possible fix:
 Install Guest Additions(https://help.ubuntu.com/community/VirtualBox/GuestAdditions)
 - $ sudo apt-get install virtualbox-guest-additions-iso